top of page

 2. Chickpea & Veggie Salad with Lemon

 Mix everything in a bowl.
-A protein-packed salad perfect for lunch or dinner.
+This protein-packed salad is perfect for lunch or dinner.

 3. Sheet Pan Mediterranean Veggies

-Toss, roast at 200°C for 25 minutes.
-Serve with grains for a complete meal.
+Toss the vegetables, roast at 200°C for 25 minutes, and serve with grains for a complete meal.

 More Than Just Food